Pink (Victoria's Secret): History

+Reports of declining sales at PINK began to appear in 2018, following shifts in consumer preferences towards athleisure and a move towards more body-positive brands of underwear than parent brand Victoria's Secret.
+Analysts have regarded PINK as more nimble, with a better track record of shifting their marketing towards inclusivity, than their parent brand, which faced an onslaught of controversy in 2019 and 2020.
+As of 2020, the company had 141 stores, all attached to Victoria's Secret stores.
+In June 2020, Retail Dive reported that the brand's UK arm went into administration, as it struggled with falling sales, profits, and market share.

 Marketing

 PINK is a division of Victoria's Secret, and was owned by American retail company L Brands.
 Victoria's Secret was a subsidiary of L Brands, with financials for PINK reported jointly with those of Victoria's Secret.

 In a 2009 letter to shareholders, the company's founder, Les Wexner, stated in that PINK had "brought vitality, youth, energy, and an all-new customer base to base Victoria's Secret."

-Spokesmodels
+Models

 The PINK brand has its own spokesmodels that serve as brand ambassadors.
 Zuri Tibby became the brand's first spokesmodel of color in 2016.

 PINK has a college line that focuses brand recognition through public university athletics, started in 2008 under the leadership of Richard Dent.

 The company has partnered with both MLB and the NFL for lines launched by Prinsloo as well as then Angels Chanel Iman, Erin Heatherton, and Candice Swanepoel.
 Since then, spokesmodels, including Hosk and Jessica Hart, have attended sporting events to promote joint ventures with MLB and the NFL.